kexa-io/git-action-ready-to-run/README.md

 ### Microsoft Teams

 <br/>
-By setting up 'teams' notifications, you will get a team card in the channel where you set up the webhook.
+By setting up 'teams' notifications, you will get a team card in the channel where you set up the webhook.<br/>
+To configure this, refer to the next section.
 <br/>
 This card will resume the scan results, with all rules that raised an error, with associated resources ID and important informations for remediation.
 <br/>